-All records for each ESN student are kept in separate academic and financial files in locked fireproof cabinets in the Filing Room and under 24-hour security surveillance.
-The office remains locked at all times.
-The Associate School Director must accompany anyone entering the Filing Room.
+Student records for each ESN student are kept in a secure efile system that is password protected.
 All academic and financial records for each student (current, graduate, or withdrawn) will be stored for a minimum of 5 years after the date of their first class at ESN.
 Academic transcripts are permanently maintained.
 Should a complaint arise concerning a particular student, the files pertaining to that student will be maintained for the life of the corporation.